salome-baup/ada-2022-project-adaccord/README.md

-# Cinema as a mirror of society's thoughts
+# 🎬 Refl'action: Cinema as a mirror of society's thoughts

 ## Table of Contents
 1. [Abstract](#Abstract)